trotter-suzuki-mpi/trotter-suzuki-mpi/README.md

 Distributed Trotter-Suzuki Solver
 ==

-This is a distributed variant of efficient implementations of a simple Trotter-Suzuki solver.
-The kernels are based on the efficient [implementation](https://bitbucket.org/zzzoom/trottersuzuki) by
+This is a distributed variant of efficient implementations of a Trotter-Suzuki solver with high-performance multicore, SSE, GPU, and hybrid kernels.
+The kernels are based on the [implementation](https://bitbucket.org/zzzoom/trottersuzuki) by
 Carlos Bederián

 Dependencies